top of page

 HIMALAYAN HEMP & NETTLE

 Two fibres we use time and time again are hemp and nettle.
 We are fortunate to be able to source these two fibres in Nepal where they are harvested, retted, handspun and handwoven in the same way that it has always been done.
-The processes used to turn these raw fibres into a fabric require no chemical which keeps them truly organic and removes any risk from the craftspeople and end users.
+The processes used to turn these raw fibres into a fabric require no synthetic chemicals which keeps them truly organic and removes any risk from the craftspeople and end users.

-Giant Himalayan Nettle, or ‘Allo’ as it is called in Nepalese, can grow to a height of three metres and provides very long fibres between the stem bark and its wooden core.
+Giant Himalayan Nettle, or ‘Allo’ as it is called in Nepalese, can grow to a height of three metres and produces very long fibres between the stem’s bark and its wooden core.
 When the bark is stripped from the core, the fibres are removed with it.
 The bark is then slowly cooked over a fire in an alkaline solution of water and wood ash to separate the fibres.
 It is not a process without effort as these fibres require a lot of work to be readied for the drop spindle.
-This process is also used to turn the hemp fibres into yarn destined for woven fabrics or twines and ropes.
+This process is also used to turn the hemp fibres into a yarn that’s destined for woven fabrics or twines and ropes.

 Both hemp and nettle are robust fibres with their own unique shades, but generally the hemp fibre is stronger and the nettle softer.

-TAILOURED CLOTHING
+TAILORED CLOTHING

 DYES